Chapter Eighteen

 Matt didn't listen.
 "He's a fucking pest."

-Something about the way he said that hurt me.
+Something about his words hurt me.
 Was that how everyone perceived me?
 Was I just a tool they could use?
 That was all Sam saw me as.
 I shuddered at the memory.

 Trackside TemptationWhere stories live.
 Discover now